 5) Optional- You may include the cause of your behavior or rude comment if you think it will help them understand why you did what you did but you must not use it to excuse your inappropriate behavior.

-The apology letter template can be customized to meet the situation. is just to serve as an example for behaving the wrong way so you can see how to write one properly.
+The apology letter template can be customized to meet the situation.
+This apology letter to mom for bad behavior is just to serve as an example so you can see how to write a proper apology letter.
 They will vary be age and ability of the writer, of course.
 The photo at the top of this article shows a good example of a basic sorry letter from a small child.
+We all need to learn to apologize for behaving the wrong way.
 Here is a more in depth apology letter for disrespectful behavior to parents.

 It doesn’t make my behavior right but I wanted to tell you why I behaved in such a rude manner.
 I had a bad day at school and I was feeling angry so I took it out on you.
 I realize this does not excuse my poor behavior however I wanted to let you know why I behaved in bad taste so you would not be letter wondering.